I wanted to share a story I read this week on Dividend Mantra that stuck in my head.

 - I’ll Never Retire

-A couple years after graduation, I left my 9-5 job to start my own business.
-I found that I only needed to work part time to support myself and lead the simpler life I wanted.
+A couple of years after graduation, I left my 9-5 job to start my own business.
+I found that I only needed to work part-time to support myself and lead the simpler life I wanted.

 When we became parents, I became a full time stay at home mom.
 Because we had cut back, we found that we could live well on just one income.